Visual Representation Alignment for Multimodal Large Language Models: Methodology

 \subsection{Do MLLMs undergo visual information loss?}

-While MLLMs ingest a substantial number of visual tokens, they are typically trained with a text-only language modeling loss applied to the output text tokens.
-Consequently, all learning signals are mediated through language supervision, and the visual representations $\mathbf{e}^\mathrm{img}$ receive no pathway-specific supervision, as illustrated in Fig.~\ref{fig:motivation}(a).
+While MLLMs take a substantial number of visual tokens as input, they are typically trained with a text-only language modeling loss applied to the output text tokens.
+Consequently, all learning signals are mediated through language supervision, and the visual representations $\mathbf{e}^\mathrm{img}$ receive no vision-specific supervision, as illustrated in Figure~\ref{fig:motivation}-(a).
 In the absence of explicit visual supervision, we hypothesize that the model learns to prioritize only those visual features that immediately aid textual prediction, often discarding other potentially useful information.
-This, in turn, causes the internal visual representations to drift away from the rich features produced by the vision encoder—an effect that can undermine performance on tasks requiring complex reasoning or grounding.
+This, in turn, causes the internal visual representations to drift away from the rich features produced by the vision encoder—an effect that can undermine performance on tasks requiring complex visual reasoning or grounding.

 To empirically validate this hypothesis, we measure the similarity between the internal visual representations of LLaVA~\citep{liu2024improved} and the original visual features $\mathbf{z}$ extracted by its vision encoder (e.g., CLIP~\citep{radford2021clip}).
 We adopt CKNNA~\citep{huh2024platonic} as a metric to quantify representational similarity.